J0wir/J0wir.github.io/_posts/2021-12-06-Cyberdefenders-CyberCorp-Case-1.md

 ### Question 12 - As described in the previous question utility has created several files in the compromised system, that subsequently were deleted by an attacker.
 One of the created files had a bin extension.
 What is the name of this file (for example, name.bin)?

-To awnser this question I parsed the MFT with EricZimmermans his MFT parser.
+To awnser this question I looked at the Master File Table (MFT), since this is a database in which information about every file on a NTFS volume is kept.
+I did this by parsing the MFT file with EricZimmermans his MFT parser.
 Next, I did filter on <b>.bin</b> and scrolled through the results.
 While scrolling I noticed a strange file name in the temp directory.
 ```
 .\Windows\Temp	ODNhN2YwNWUtYWFmYy00MDVmLWFhYTQtNGMzM2Q3NmYwMWM4.bin
 ```